kusor/triton-kbmapi/docs/index.md

 #### Token object

-The token data needs to be presistently store (for hopefully obvious reasons).
+The token data needs to be persistently store (for hopefully obvious reasons).
 A moray bucket will be used to store the token data.
 The JSON config of the bucket will be: